wheaney/breezy-desktop/README.md

 ### Updating

 Rerun the `breezy_vulkan_setup` script.
-No need to redownload this script, as it will automatically download the latest installation binary for you.
+No need to re-download this script, as it will automatically download the latest installation binary for you.

 ### Uninstalling

 If you wish to completely remove the installation, run the following: `sudo ~/bin/breezy_vulkan_uninstall`.
 This won't uninstall the base driver package, follow the instructions at the end of the uninstallation to do this manually.